-If you have children from other relationships currently living with you, you may also be able to deduct an amount for their support when calculating the initial amount of child support.
+If you have children from other relationships currently living with you, you might also be able to deduct an amount for their support when calculating the initial amount of child support.
 The guidelines include a complete explanation of how to calculate deductions.

-To get the basic child support figure, you'll have to add both parents' net weekly incomes together, and match the total amount with the column containing the applicable number of children in the Schedule of Basic Child Support Obligations (which is included in the guidelines).
+To get the basic child support figure, add together both parents' net weekly incomes and match the combined total with the column containing the applicable number of children in the Schedule of Basic Child Support Obligations (which is included in the guidelines).

-The current version of this schedule is included in the guidelines.

-For example, if the total net weekly income is $1,000, the basic child support amount for one child would be $229 according to the schedule.
+For example, if the total net weekly income is $1,000, the basic child support amount for one child would be $229 according to the schedule (as of 2023).

 If a child is receiving social security dependency benefits on the earnings record of a noncustodial parent, you should subtract the weekly benefit amount from the support obligation.